mmusal/mmusal.github.io/_posts/BYM_ModelApplication.md

 |Mean         |0.089         |-0.162        |0.112          |-0.042         |0.984           |0.122         |-0.114        |
 |97.5th Perc. |0.162         |-0.075        |0.149          |0.013          |1.289           |0.201         |-0.049        |
 |Max          |0.231         |0.009         |0.184          |0.068          |1.678           |0.278         |0.014         |

-As can be seen from the table's $95\%$ credibility intervals increased poverty, density, percentage of people who are white, median age leads to increased mortality risk.
-On the other hand increased income and males to females ratio in the county decreases mortality risk.
+As can be seen from the table's $95\%$ credibility intervals increased poverty, density, percentage of people who are white and median age leads to increased mortality risk assuming the model is correct.
+On the other hand increased income and males to females ratio in the county decreases mortality risk for the same assumption.
 When we control for all the covariates, Gini covariate coefficient contains the value 0 in the $95\%$ credibility interval.
+This is not very surprising since we are already controlling for Income and Poverty.

 ## Parameters of Vaccination Coefficients